cymoo/monom/README.md

 Save the instance into MongoDB.
 If there is no value for the primary key on this model instance, the instance will be inserted into MongoDB.
-Otherwise, the entire data will be replaced with this version (upserting if necessary).
+Otherwise, the entire data will be replaced with this version.

 * `pk`